Logo Voyage

 Parks and gardens

-[edit]Despite English cities and towns having a reputation as being industrial, they are surprisingly green.
+Despite English cities and towns having a reputation as being industrial, they are surprisingly green.
 London is 47% green space, spread out amongst some of Europe's most beautiful urban parks.
-The 'green lungs' of London are the many parks, great and small, scattered throughout the city including Hyde Park, St James's Park and Regent's Park.
+The 'green lungs' of London are the many parks, great and small, scattered throughout the city including Hyde Park, St James's Park, Richmond Park, and Regent's Park.
 Many of the Royal Parks can be found near major tourist attractions.
-A large large and well maintained urban parks exist throughout England's cities, including some of the largest in Europe.
+London is often recognised as perhaps Europe’s greenest city, with approximately 3,000 parks and green spaces.
+About 33% of the city is covered by green spaces.
+Large and well maintained urban parks exist throughout England's cities, including some of the biggest in Europe for their size and features.

 Do

-[edit]- Football — meaning soccer, is the most popular sport in England.
-The English Premier League is the most prestigious in Europe, played Sept-April.
+• Football — meaning soccer, is the most popular sport and England is the birthplace of it.
+The English Premier League is one of the most prestigious in Europe, played Sept-April.
 The FA Cup is a simple knock-out contest and chance for unknown teams to shine; it's the oldest football tournament in the world.
-The women's game is also rapidly developing and in July 2022 England hosted and won the UEFA Women's Euro Finals.
+The women's game is also rapidly developing and in July 2022 England hosted and won the UEFA Women's Euro Finals, and they won again in 2025.
 Their top club competition is the Women's Super League.

-- Performing arts — theatre, dance, music festivals, and concerts are well accommodated throughout England.
+• Performing arts — theatre, dance, music festivals, and concerts are well accommodated.
 Local authorities and councils have a clear policy on supporting the arts and venues.
-There is always something going on, because England is home to the best theatre and music scene in Europe.
+There is always something going on, because England is home to one of the best theatre, music, and comedy scene in Europe.
 London's West End is home to many world-leading productions of musical theatre.
 Large outdoor music festivals in the summer and autumn are popular, such as Glastonbury, the largest greenfield festival in the world.
+There are dozens of huge and small festivals that host dance, comedy, theatre, circus, pantomimes and other forms.

 Eat

-[edit]England has traditional dishes famous the world over from beef Wellington and steak and kidney pie to the humble sandwich.
+England has traditional dishes famous the world over from Beef Wellington and fish and chips to the humble sandwich.
 However, a modern English meal is just as likely to be lasagne or chicken tikka masala, with these international meals taking on a decidedly English flavour.
 The English are great adopters of other countries' food, and you will find a wide selection of restaurants serving cuisine from all over the world wherever you go.

 England has for many decades held a reputation for bad food; this was due to the privations in and immediately after World War II.
 However, England's food scene has been revitalised and the bad food reputation has faded away.
 The quality of London's restaurants has made the city a leading centre of international cuisine.
 England also has a range of high-quality grown produce.
 The English traditionally have had a sweet tooth, with a rich selection of English desserts.
 Nowadays, you can generally expect pubs and restaurants to provide good quality meals.
 It is nonetheless advisable to 'do your research' before going out, visit establishments in person, and check out online reviews.
 If in doubt, ask the locals where's best to eat.